MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/reference/microsoft-apm/canCreateTab.md

 [!include[cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

-Allows you to check whether a new tab can be created in a given session.
+Allows you to check whether a new tab can be created in a session.

 > [!Note]
-> Customer Service workspace lets you open up to 10 tabs simultaneously, in a given session.
-If you open more than 10 tabs, then the message&mdash;"Maximum tabs reached.
-Close a tab in this session before opening another."&mdash;is displayed.
+> Customer Service workspace lets you open up to 10 tabs simultaneously, in a session.
+If you open more than 10 tabs, then the following message is displayed: "Maximum tabs reached.
+Close a tab in this session before opening another."

 ## Syntax